Parent & Student Rights Under Section 504

 Many 504 referrals have included some type of medical condition such as ADHD, Bipolar, etc. it is not a requirement for the formal medical diagnosis to be present for a child to be considered for or found eligible for a 504 Accommodation Plan.
 However, when a student has or is reported to have a medical condition, the 504 team will request current medical information.
 This medical information will be fully considered but not be the sole deciding factor in eligibility determinations or plan development.

 If you suspect that your child or your student needs an evaluation under Section 504, please contact your building counselor to begin the process.
 Each school has a Section 504 coordinator.
-The district coordinator is Jessica Hoots, Director of Special Education.
+The district coordinator is Tammy Prewitt, Director of Special Education.